GAMSAT

 Minimum score in each section: 50

-Who do I contact for further information regarding the GAMSAT?
+Who do I contact about the GAMSAT?

 ACER (for GAMSAT enquiries only):